SergeDmi/ConfocalGN/README.md

 -June 2016 : initial minimal version
 -July 2016 : correction of stacking
--July 2016 : major overhaul for easier use, and usage of sample image -May 2017 : implemented the use of fluorophore coordinates
+-July 2016 : major overhaul for easier use, and usage of sample image -May 2017 : implemented the use of fluorophore coordinates -May 2017 : implemented general PSF support

 # Source for gauss3filter
 Max W. K. Law and Albert C. S. Chung, "Efficient Implementation for Spherical Flux Computation and Its Application to Vascular Segmentation",